 -

 Add a start of quiz message: This message appears when learners start the quiz.
-The start message is a WYSIWYG, so feel free to add imagery, colored text, etc. to create a clear and useful set of instructions for learners to complete the quiz.
+The start message field has WYSIWYG options when you highlight your text input.
+Feel free to add imagery, colored text, etc. to create a clear and useful set of instructions for learners to complete the quiz.
+When specific features are enabled (number of attempts, time limit, etc.), they will display to the learner on the start message.

-When specific features are enabled (number of attempts, time limit, etc.), they will display to the learner on the start message. - Add a pass message and a fail message: These message appears when a learner passes or fails a quiz.
+Add a pass message and a fail message: These message appears when a learner passes or fails a quiz.
 A pass message might congratulate the learner, while a fail message might tell the learner their next steps (retake the quiz, review a particular course, contact your team for next steps, etc.).
+The pass/fail message fields have WYSIWYG options when you highlight your text input.

 -